Submitted by Mark & Leah Puhlman

 We’ve always loved a project.
 When we moved to the Portland Metro area, our housing search brought us to a bank-owned rancher style home on half an acre in Lake Oswego.
 As you can see from the pictures, we had our work cut out for us.

-We quickly learned transforming a neglected, blackberry and ivy infested half acre is a marathon, not a sprint.
-We started slow and are still working toward our vision 11 years after we purchased the home.
+We quickly learned that transforming a neglected, blackberry and ivy infested half acre is a marathon, not a sprint.
+We started slow and are still working toward our vision 11 years later.

-When we purchased the property there were some rhododendrons and azaleas, a couple of Douglas fir trees, and we were thrilled to find a flourishing Madrone.
+When we purchased the property there were some rhododendrons and azaleas, a couple of Douglas fir trees—and we were thrilled to find a flourishing Madrone.
 And lawn.
 So much lawn.
-Most of the three sides of the property were lined with six foot high, 12 foot wide hedges of Himalayan blackberry.
+Most of the three sides of the property was lined with six-foot high, 12-foot wide hedges of Himalayan blackberry hedges.

 Together, we set out to transform the property into something that was sustainable, friendly to both insect and animal life, and beautiful.
 Our goals included: